 There are a few approaches you can use.
-In the docker-compose.yml file that you use to deploy the application (or similar ones, like docker-compose.ci.build.yml), at the solution level you can expand the entry point to use dotnet test.
+In the docker-compose.yml file that you use to deploy the application at the solution level you can expand the entry point to use dotnet test.
 You can also use another compose file that would run your tests in the image you are targeting.
 By using another compose file for integration tests that includes your microservices and databases on containers, you can make sure that the related data is always reset to its original state before running the tests.